-A is for Always, an illustrated, rhymed alphabet book about adoption, will be published by Familius/Workman in fall 2022.
+A is for Always, an illustrated, rhymed alphabet book about adoption, will be published by Familius/Workman in summer 2022.
 It’s a book that teaches children about adoption, and since the illustrations are of different animals, it’s meant to include every kind of adoption.
 Especially well-suited for adoptees from ages 4-6, it’s a perfect book for adoptive parents to share with their children.

 The illustrator, Léonie Little-Lex, is a Boston-based artist and arts educator.
 She received both her BFA (2009) and MAT (2012) from Massachusetts College of Art and Design.
 She exhibits on Cape Cod and in the greater Boston area, and has also exhibited nationally in Portland Oregon, New York, and North Carolina.
 Her work can be described as both fine art and illustrative, she works in a variety of media with an emphasis on oil painting and pen and ink drawings.
 She finds inspiration in exploring various environments as she seeks to capture both natural and fantastical elements in her pieces.